 Plastic Optical Fiber in Medical Instruments

-In addition to high speed communication in environments sensitive to electromagnetic interference, fiber optics are a part of many sensors that are developed and used for medical applications to monitor tissue, chemical factors, and to image patients less invasively than other techniques.
+In addition to high speed communication in environments sensitive to electromagnetic interference, fiber optics are a part of many sensors that are developed and used for medical applications to monitor tissue and chemicals, and to make medical imaging image less invasive than other techniques.

 Medical imaging technologies such as MRI, CAT, PET, and X-ray scanners use high voltages to power coils or X-ray tubes.
 This generates significant electromagnetic interference (EMI) in the equipment and surrounding environment.
 Designers of these systems look to fiber optic cable to protect patients and equipment against the effects of this unwanted electromagnetic energy.

 In general, POF’s uses in the medical field fall into two main categories: As a probe, for imaging, analysis, and sensing, and as a power source, for treatment, therapeutics, and task/instrument lighting.

 Patents exist for in vivo optical systems that can monitor tissue in live patients during operation that previously required samples to be removed.
 This is done through passive endoscopes that incorporate multicore fiber.
 A paper published by The Journal of Biophotonics in 2013, available here, describes the use of an endoscope like this to help diagnose stomach cancer.

 Fiber optic imaging has seen a myriad of uses across many different industries.
 At its core, the optical transmission properties of fiber are used to transmit a complete image from end to end.
 To accomplish this, an image guide or coherent bundle of fiber is used to collect an image of the target or subject area, which is then relayed to the other end.